 Autumn first approaches plateaus with tough love: “First and foremost, I always start with the tough-love portion of this.
 I have people tell me all the time, ‘I’m really following it to a T, I swear.
 I’m also not even eating one of my yellow containers, so shouldn’t I be losing weight faster, ’cause I took one of my carbs out?’”

 “You’re not following it to a T,” Autumn says.
 “Because if I wanted you to have one less carb, I would have given you one less carb.”
-The 21 Day Fix nutrition plan is designed to be followed exactly as it’s written to obtain optimal results.
+The 21 Day Fix Eating Plan is designed to be followed exactly as it’s written to obtain optimal results.
 If you fall into a category that calls for three yellows per day, you are meant to eat them all.
 And who doesn’t love carbs?
 It’s a win-win for everyone.

 Next, Autumn stresses the importance of drinking enough water and getting enough sleep every day.
 Staying hydrated helps flush your system while getting the right amount of shut-eye helps your body recover and repair.